|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 - They're slow, with a base threat range of only 10".
 So they're likely to take the alpha strike in most games.

-- Wall of Steel can be difficult to achieve every turn, especially if you want to charge multiple targets.
-It can also be "picked apart" if you line them up in a line, so that the second or third model getting shot isn't getting the bonus.
+- Wall of Steel can be difficult to achieve every turn, especially if you want to charge multiple targets - the CA's Reposition ability helps greatly, though.

 - Anything which ignores ARM and does an auto-point of damage (such as Sniper and Continuous Corrosion) will give them a bad day.